 Except in exceptional cases, buildings marked with plaques must be visible from the public highway

 Before a plaque can be erected, the owners and occupiers of the building in question have to give their consent.
-Any listed building permission, if required, must be obtained by the building owner must obtain consent from the Northern Ireland Environment Agency.
-If granted, the plaque is produced and fixed to the building.
-The Ulster History Circle organises all aspects of the plaque design, manufacture and installation is borne entirely by the Ulster History Circle.
+Any listed building permission, if required, must be obtained by the building owner.
+When all permissions are in place, the plaque is produced and fixed to the building.
+The Ulster History Circle organises all aspects of the plaque design, manufacture and installation, but before this can happen funding in full must be assured.

 Unveiling ceremonies are always held.
 These occasions, where possible attended by descendants, friends and colleagues of the person being commemorated, and are often memorable, emotional events.

 In all, it can take up to two years from the initial suggestion to the erection of a plaque.

 The presence of a plaque does not afford a building any statutory protection; it has, for example, no connection with listing.
 Plaques that have been removed in the course of redevelopment or renovation are recovered and replaced later in the same or an alternative location.